Man using a laptop computer in his living room

 MACU Scam Squashers

 Benny the Buffalo, proud member of the MACU Scam Squasher Squad, is on a mission to help you stay alert, stay informed, and stay protected.
-Benny's here to remind you to keep an EAR out for anything suspicious - because scammers are always looking for opportunities to take advantage of you or someone you care about.
+Benny's here to remind you to keep an EAR out for anything suspicious - because scammers are always looking for an opportunity.

 Educate yourself on common scams.

-Avoid things that you cannot verify or seem too bad or good to be true.
+Avoid things that cannot be verified or seems too good - or too bad - to be true.

 What To Do Instead: